gerbenjacobs/go-webshop-course/step3/README.md

 ```

 Back in your repository code where you deal with the error, return this error instead.
 As per the svc guidelines,
 certain errors are also considered domain models.
-Something generic like 'product not found' is one such an example.
+Something application specific such as 'product not found'
+is a good example, all layers can understand this.

 You can also use [error wrapping](https://rollbar.com/blog/golang-wrap-and-unwrap-error/) to add more information
-but keep the original error value intact.
+while keeping the original error intact.

 ```go
 return app.Product{}, fmt.Errorf("%w: we don't know about id: %d", app.ErrProductNotFound, id)